patnaikt4/Trivia/DESIGN.md

 We begin by creating a database for Users (containing their id, username, password, and a relationship with Scores) and a database for Scores (containing the id, score, total, difficulty, and user_id).
 Then, we have defined the URL’s for the easy, medium, and hard questions.

 Things Learned
-- Python Libraries and Frameworks
+- Python Libraries and Frameworks (Flask, Flask-SQLAlchemy, Flask-Migrate)
 - Database
-- APIs
+- APIs (Trivia Database API)
-- HTML and Templating
+- HTML and Templating (Jinga2)
-- CSS and JavaScript
+- CSS and JavaScript (Bootstrap and Chart.js)
-- Concepts
-- Development Tools
+- Development Tools (VSCode and Github)
-- Routes
+- Routing

 ## App.py Overview